 When complete, the Fire Safe Garden, situated on a 1-acre hillside located between the existing Oak Glen Pavilion and Present Garden, will provide a working model of landscape design principles aimed specifically at protecting life and property from the devastating effects of wildfire.

-The Fire Safe Garden has been sponsored by grants from the San Luis Obispo Community Fire Safe Council, the Miossi Trust and the Morro Bay Natural Estuary Program.
+Funding for this project has been provided in part by the Morro Bay National Estuary Program, the Fire Safe Garden has been sponsored by grants from the San Luis Obispo Community Fire Safe Council, and the Miossi Trust.

 Interpretive signage and materials by Ron Kindig.